Fred7402/iSolo/README.md

 If there was a user interface for the player, that filtered game state would be rendered on that UI.
 The filtered game state represents what the player knows.
 The game state represents the truth.
 It is up to the computerized GM to keep track of both game states for each character turn.
 The filtered game state is created according to a set of rules devised by myself.
 These rules don't conform to a specific roleplaying game, but they are inspired by the Pathfinder roleplaying game.
 My favorite!!!

 # INSTRUCTIONS

+You should have MySQL workbench installed on your computer, and you should have a valid login and password for workbench.

+You should also have python installed on your computer.
+This application is written in the python programming language.

+Open states_of_games_DB.sql in workbench and execute it.
+This query will create the database, tables, views, functions, and stored procedures needed by the python application.

+Go to a terminal, and navigate to the folder where the .py files, states_of_games_DB.sql, and requirements.txt files are stored.
+Type: `pip install -r requirements.txt` into the terminal and press enter.
+This will install external dependencies.

-*run GUI.py to see the demonstration.
+run GUI.py to see the demonstration.

 *For best results, refresh the database each time you run the demonstration.
-You can refresh it by running states_of_games_DB.sql in workbench.
+You can refresh it by executing states_of_games_DB.sql from workbench.

 GUI = Graphical User Interface
 BLL = Business Logic Layer
 DAL = Data Access Layers

-PYTHON DEPENDENCIES: Internal and External mysql.connector tkinter datetime
+# PYTHON DEPENDENCIES: Internal and External
+mysql.connector
+tkinter
+datetime